JMU-CS/c-test-framework/README.md

 ### Docker containers

-Containers allow you to run this framework on non-supported platforms.
+The framework has been designed to be platform-independent and has been tested on a variety of Linux platforms as well as macOS High Sierra and Windows 10 (using [Cygwin](https://www.cygwin.com)).
+In addition, we have provided Docker files so that you can run this framework on non-supported platforms.
 See the [README.md](docker/README.md) for more info.

 ## Contributing